MacBook internal microphone is not working

-One way or another, most of us rely on our ability to speak to our Mac’s and use it for calls.
-We need the in-built microphone working for those calls we need to make.
+One way or another, most of us rely on our ability to speak to our Macs and use them for calls.
+We need the in-built microphone working for those calls we should make.

 Why is a Mac mic not working?

 There could be a number of reasons this has stopped working.

 One of the simplest explanations is that it hasn’t been configured properly.
 Or it was configured, and then something has made it stop working again.
 It is usually temporary and easily fixed.